Share this Article

 To claim constructive eviction, you must first move out.
 "This is risky business because if you are wrong, you have to pay the rent," Wagner says.
 So, before you move, it’s wise to stick around and document the problems.

-“Call 311 and have the Housing Preservation Department or the Department of Buildings come in," Wagner says.
+“Call 311 and have Housing Preservation and Development (HPD) or the Department of Buildings come in," Wagner says.
 "If they issue violations, that is objective proof of conditions.
 There’s always something wrong with the building, even if not in your apartment.”